-The subjects taught in Key Stage 1 are English, Mathematics, Science, Humanities, Computing, Music, Physical Education, Art & Design Technology and Personal Social & Health Education.
+The subjects taught in Key Stage 1 are English, Mathematics, Science, Humanities, Computing, Music, Physical Education (PE), Art & Design, Design & Technology (DT) and Personal Social & Health Education (PSHE).

 Classes are organised in single age groups.
 Within each class children experience a range of teaching strategies, and teaching methods may vary according to the subject.

 Children will be taught in whole class, groups and individually, allowing for support and challenge.
 Children are encouraged to develop their own learning styles, using a range of strategies to access the curriculum.

 All children have a right to an education that enables them to make progress so that they:

 - achieve their best